 Taking the most conservative value, we obtain that one 5-year-old mangrove absorbs 5 kg CO2 in one year.

-If the absorbtion was the same each year, the tree would absorb at least 100 kg of CO2 during its first 20 years.
+If the tree survived long enough and absorbtion was the same each year, the tree would absorb at least 100 kg of CO2 during its first 20 years.